DanielTsang26/threat-hunt-scenario-azuki-import-export-/README.md

 **Query 6 – COMMAND & CONTROL - C2 Server Address**

 _Shows Command and control infrastructure allows attackers to remotely control compromised systems.
 Identifying C2 servers enables network blocking and infrastructure tracking._

+At this point, looking into infrastructure,this is mostly following the bad actor's attack pattern from an attack framework perspective (MITRE ATT&CK).
+This again, looking into what the general list of programs to see what was going on in the network structure.
+Figuring out where the bad actor is coming from and how they are residing in the infrastructure in that time range was important.
+This can be observed from the list of commandlines that were occuring.
+At this point, knowing the RemoteIP and the RemotePort were the most crucial parts of the information, but more or less there was a pattern - persistence and utility abuse from download.
+That leads to only one IP: 78.141.196.6

 ```kql
 DeviceNetworkEvents